run-ai/runai-model-streamer/docs/src/usage.md

 > **Note:** If using GCS url with prefix `gs://` there is no need to pass additional environment variables for S3 compatible storage

-> **Note for vLLM users:** GCS url not supported in vLLM - if using the streamer in vLLM follow instructions for S3 compatible storage

 ##### Streaming from S3 compatible storage

 To load tensors from S3 compatible object store, define the following environment variables